syrkis/virian.org/src/posts/miiii.typ

 == Model

 // Architectural decisions are made to align with #cite(<lee2024a>, form:"prose", style:"american-psychological-association") and #cite(<nanda2023>, form:"prose", style:"american-psychological-association").
 The model follows the original transformer architecture @vaswani2017 with several key design choices aligned with recent work on mechanistic interpretability @nanda2023, @lee2024a: biases are disabled, and layer normalization is not used.
 The model consists of three main components: an embedding layer, transformer blocks, and an output layer.
-All weights are initialized following #cite(<he2015>, form: "prose", style:"american-psychological-association").
+All weights are initialized following #cite(<he2015>, form: "prose", style: "american-psychological-association").
 The model processes vectors of the kind seen in @vec, writing the eventual result to the last position.

 // where $W_("out")$ projects to $sum_(i=1)^k f_i$ dimensions for $k$ prime factors, with $q_i$ being the $i"th"$ prime less than $p$.

 $
-  mat(delim:"[", quad x_0 quad x_1 quad hat(y) quad)
+  mat(delim: "[", quad x_0 quad x_1 quad hat(y) quad)
 $<vec>

 == Training<training>